How I Transformed My Creative Business After Burnout

 I've intentionally created a balance between high-energy, client-facing work and lower-energy, asynchronous delivery.

 This work still takes effort.
-Yet, I can schedule it for when I’m feeling my best and take breaks as needed.
-Instead of dealing with back-to-back client calls, I’ll record the video audit when I’m feeling energetic and focus on the strategy document in manageable chunks.
+Yet, I can schedule it for when I’m feeling my best and take breaks when I can.
+Instead of dealing with back-to-back client calls, I’ll record the video when I’m feeling energetic and focus on the strategy document in manageable chunks.

-Instead of trying to be everywhere online, I’m focusing first on discoverability.
+Instead of trying to be everywhere online, I'm focusing on long-form blog content that's planned and written in advance, as well as a private podcast for email subscribers.

 1 - To start, I defined my main content areas (also called content pillars), focusing on topics related to my services and interests.
 Next, I developed a content library by brainstorming blog post topics based on each pillar.